Prescription Drugs Deemed ‘Safer’

 The war on drugs is shifting from street corners to pharmacy counters.
 Prescription drug abuse is impacting young lives at a higher rate with 50 percent of college students being offered a prescription drug for nonmedical purposes by sophomore (second) year of college.
 Prescription painkillers and opioids are being misused by college students more prevalently among highly selective urban colleges in the Northeast.

-College students are ignoring inherent risks to using prescription painkillers.
+College students are ignoring the inherent risks of using prescription painkillers.
 Students joke about using drugs without understanding the consequences of drug misuse.
 When used as directed by a medical doctor, the drugs can be beneficial but the result of prescription drug abuse can bring heartbreak and tragedy.
 The result of ignoring risks of using prescription painkillers can be physical, emotional and financial tolls which are taken out on individual students as well as family members.
 Everyone in society, as a result, suffers the loss of young lives who go down the destructive path of addiction.

 Drug abuse prevention programs are helpful in their aim to get students to understand the ramifications of taking prescription drugs but it is also important to recognize addiction is a very real possibility that may take professional intervention to successfully treat.
 Being informed of the signs, risks and consequences is the first place to start to help a loved one who may be struggling with prescription pain medication dependence or addiction.